 The top 10 reasons for interseeding

-- Playing quality standards on your course are inconsistent throughout the season
+- The quality of playing conditions on your course is inconsistent throughout the season

 - You’re noticing turf loss due to summer stress and disease

-- Excessive thatch or other unwanted species are creeping in
+- Excessive thatch or unwanted species are creeping in

 - It’s getting harder to keep up with weather extremes (too hot, too dry, too wet)